bodkan/admixr/README.md

 reproducible science, as it is nearly impossible to construct reproducible automated “pipelines”.

-This R package makes it possible to perform all stages of ADMIXTOOLS analyses entirely from within R. It provides a set of convenient functions that completely remove the need for “low level” configuration of individual ADMIXTOOLS programs, allowing users to focus on the analysis itself.
+This R package makes it possible to perform all stages of an ADMIXTOOLS analysis entirely from within R. It provides a set of convenient functions that completely remove the need for “low level” configuration of individual ADMIXTOOLS programs, allowing users to focus on the analysis itself.